Child Custody Lawyers in Franklin, TN

 If a parent is given sole physical custody, it means that the child will live with that parent, and the other parent will be given visitation rights.
 If the parents are awarded joint physical custody, the child may spend some days with the father and some days with the mother during any given week.

-How Do Judges Determine Custody in Tennessee?
+How Judges Determine Child Custody in Tennessee

 When determining child custody arrangements in Tennessee, family law courts are required to consider the best interest of the child.